-The -ON option (which is the default) prohibits null passwords.
+The -ON option prohibits null passwords.
 After you issue the command to prohibit null passwords, users who have null passwords are listed so that you can assign passwords to them.
 The new passwords must be at least as long as specified by the MINIMUM\PASSWORD\LENGTH command.